micsupasun/university_of_essex/neural_networks_and_deep_learning/README.md

 1. clean data
 2. create activation(sigmoid, tanh, relu, leaky relu),
-3. create a function forward propagation,
+3. create a function Forward propagation,
 4. create loss function,
 5. create backward propagation.
 6. train model with k-fold cross validation
-7. fine tuning parameter to improve accuracy with grid search and random search
+7. fine-tuning parameter to improve accuracy with grid search and the random search
 8. predict and show accuracy by classification report and confusion matrix and accuracy